-The following table sets forth information concerning the beneficial ownership of our ordinary shares as of the date of this prospectus by:
+The following table sets forth information concerning the beneficial ownership of our ordinary shares as of the date of this prospectus, assuming conversion of all of our outstanding preferred shares into ordinary shares on a one-to-one basis, by:

-- each of our directors and executive officers; and - each person known to us to beneficially own more than 5% of our ordinary shares.
+- · each of our directors and executive officers; and - each person known to us to beneficially own more than 5% of our ordinary shares.

-The calculations in the table below are based on 2,619,566,493 ordinary shares on an as-converted basis outstanding as of the date of this prospectus and 3,078,966,493 ordinary shares outstanding immediately after the completion of this offering, including (i) 450,000,000 ordinary shares to be sold by us in this offering in the form of ADSs, (ii) 2,628,966,493 ordinary shares, including the conversion of outstanding preferred shares and the accelerated vesting of share awards, and excluding a total of 5,475,254 ordinary shares we repurchased in February 2020 and 159,894,128 ordinary shares issued but deemed to be not outstanding immediately after the completion of this offering, representing the 159,894,128 ordinary shares underlying share awards under our share incentive plans that are issued but deemed to be not outstanding and held by TMF Trust (HK) Limited, as trustee of the share awards, assuming that the underwriters do not exercise their option to purchase additional ADSs.
+The calculations in the table below are based on 2,612,005,517 ordinary shares on an as-converted basis outstanding as of the date of this prospectus and ordinary shares outstanding immediately after the completion of this offering, including (i) ordinary shares to be sold by us in this offering in the form of ADSs, (ii) ordinary shares converted from outstanding ordinary shares and preferred shares, and excluding a total of 5,475,254 ordinary shares we repurchased in February 2020 and a total of 176,855,104 ordinary shares issued but deemed to be not outstanding, consisting of: (i) the 167,255,104 ordinary shares underlying share awards under our share incentive plans that are issued but deemed to be not outstanding and held by TMF Trust (HK) Limited, as trustee of the share awards, and (ii) the 9,600,000 ordinary shares underlying share awards under our share incentive plans that are issued but deemed to be not outstanding and held by River Jade Holdings Limited, a British Virgin Islands company ultimately controlled by Mr. Wang, assuming that the underwriters do not exercise their option to purchase additional ADSs.